-C. PART TWO OF THE SCHOOL IMPROVEMENT PLAN: LOCAL EDUCATION REFORM INITIATIVES encourages the schools to consider innovative means of educating students to meet these educational goals.
+C. PART TWO OF THE SCHOOL IMPROVEMENT PLAN: LOCAL EDUCATION REFORM INITIATIVES

+In addition to the basics emphasized in the state testing program, the board expects schools to be guided by the educational goals of the board.
+The board encourages the schools to consider innovative means of educating students to meet these educational goals.
 The board has established a vision, standards and means of accountability in its educational policies to provide guidance to the schools.
 Many of these policies provide an opportunity for schools to develop innovative plans as a part of their school improvement plan.
 Part two of the school improvement plan should reflect the school's efforts to meet the educational goals of the board.